 CX Defines Your Digital Presence

-Under the modern definition of CX, the customer’s experience is comprised of all interactions they have with your organization.
+CX is defined as the experience of all the interactions individuals have with your organization.
 This includes their in-person buying behavior, their digital journey, their customer service interactions, and every other interaction they have with your brand anywhere out in the world.

 CX isn’t just about customers’ past experiences.
 CX influences the future of your company.
 Many businesses are struggling to maintain and enhance customer connections as a global pandemic reshapes the marketplace.